Bloggbild för: Do I Really Need to Take a Magnesium Supplement? (2024)

 • have high blood pressure

-• experience PMS (a B-complex is also recommended in this case)
+• have PMS (a B-complex is also recommended)

 How to find magnesium in food